myarotskaya/architecture-center/docs/data/technology-choices/real-time-ingestion.md

 IoT Hub is often compared to Event Hubs, and some confusion is common when deciding between the two, due to their similarity.
 When you are managing an IoT infrastructure, even if the only use case is device-to-cloud telemetry ingress, IoT Hub provides a service that is designed for IoT device connectivity.
 It continues to expand the value proposition for these scenarios with IoT-specific features.
 Event Hubs is designed for event ingress at a massive scale, both in the context of inter-datacenter and intra-datacenter scenarios.

+> [!NOTE]
+> For a comparison of Azure Event Hubs and Azure IoT Hubs, see [Comparison of Azure IoT Hub and Azure Event Hubs](/azure/iot-hub/iot-hub-compare-event-hubs).

 It is not uncommon to use a combination of IoT Hub and Event Hubs or [Kafka](https://github.com/Azure/toketi-kafka-connect-iothub) in the same solution.
 IoT Hub handles the device-to-cloud communication, and Event Hubs or Kafka handles later-stage event ingress into real-time processing engines.

 ## Kafka on HDInsight